kyuheejo/NBIA_data_retriever_CLI/README.md

 ### Step 1.
 Downloading data

 1. git clone
-2. Download ".tcia" manifest file from [this link](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) and save it in this directory
+2. Download ".tcia" manifest file from [this link](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) and save it in this git repository
 3. Use following commands to download CBIS-DDSM under output/ folder

 ```bash